 language other than English, your child's English proficiency will be

-By law, students will be given the California English Language Development Test (CELDT) and placed in classes according to their English Proficiency level.
+By law, students will be given the English Language Proficiency Assessments for California (ELPAC) and placed in classes according to their English Proficiency level.

 What type of Instruction and Support do English Learners Receive?